georgeracu/947g5/docs/Project-plan.md

 As an Agile framework we decided to go ahead with Kanban due to several reasons:

-- Previous experience for team members.
+- Previous experience from team members.
 - The need to iterate fast and deliver value continuously.
-- The fact that we are a small team and we don't require many processes and ceremonies to organise ourselves.
+- The fact that we are a small team and we don't require many processes and ceremonies in development.
 - Empower the team to take the decisions required for delivering the product.
+- The ability to visualise the work in progress of the team which Kanban supports via the use of cards on the board.
+- Kanban allows for work to be initiated by a request from the client.

-We considered in using other Agile frameworks, like Scrum and XP.
-Unfortunately they were not considered due to several reasons:
+We considered in using other Agile frameworks, like Scrum and XP. they were not considered due to several reasons:

 - It delivers value in pre-defined cycles, usually every two weeks.
 We want to deliver continuous value, releasing very often, presenting to the client, getting feedback and iterating on the feedback.
 - Scrum has a few ceremonies focused more on project management, like estimation and daily standup that we are willing to apply because we work a lot remotely and we do not work against story points.
 We work against stories.